-To withdraw from all subjects after the first week of classes through the last day of semester classes (the Friday before finals week), you will need to meet with an advisor, except in the cases indicated above).
+To withdraw from all subjects after the first week of classes through the last day of semester classes (the Friday before finals week), you will need to meet with an advisor, except in the cases indicated above.
 Use the Student Appointment Scheduler to make an appointment with your SIT advisor.
 (If an appointment is not available soon enough for you, a University Division advisor can help.
-In this case, you could stop by Maxwell Hall 101 during regular business hours.)
+In this case, you could stop by Wells Library 002 during regular business hours.)

 If the exceptions do not apply to you, you will complete the Withdrawal From All Subjects form (accessible by staff only) with an advisor.

 If you are unable to come in to the office, you may call an advisor during phone-in advising to complete a Withdrawal From all Subjects with an advisor on call.